cisco-262/DomainInspector/docs/README.md

 Read the complete [Privacy Policy](https://domain.opshome.run/privacy/).

-### What Domain Health Inspector Is Not
+### What Domain Checker: DNS & SSL Is Not

-Domain Health Inspector is not:
+Domain Checker: DNS & SSL is not:

 - A domain registrar
 - A DNS hosting provider